Mayonnaise is the mother of all sauces… well almost!

 Now we are not talking about that white gunk you get in a jar, ooooh no!
 (That is about as close to real mayonnaise, as tofu is to foie gras!)
 If you look at the ingredients on one of these jars you bound to find a list of at least 10 ingredients!
 Real mayonnaise is made from just 4; egg yolks, mustard, oil and vinegar or lemon juice.

 Now we can’t rush to get a perfectly stable emulsion.
 A beautiful, silky mayonnaise takes time, so we need to be patient!
 We are going to be whisking the oil into our egg yolks, bit by bit whisking thoroughly between each addition, in order to form a good emulsion.
 Too much oil, too soon, and the whole mix will split/curdle and we will have to start all over.
-(Actually we have a couple of tricks up our sleeve for correcting a split mayonnaise right here!)
+(Actually I have a couple of tricks up my sleeve for correcting a split mayonnaise right down below)

 We promise, making mayonnaise is not as scary as it sounds!
 It does take a little patience and a little practice, but once you’ve mastered it, and tasted it, you’ll never want to buy mayonnaise in a jar ever again.